 He called upon the unwitting Captain of the Guard to personally read out the text of the Emperor’s decree of convocation (the formal opening of proceedings), to the assembly, which officially launched the start of the Council of Ephesus, thus giving Cyril and his allies the cover of legality!

 Finally, the rest of Nestorius’ supporters arrived.
 They discovered what Cyril was doing and held a counter-council, which condemned Cyril and vindicated Nestorius.

 Nestorius was eventually condemned as a heretic.
-His belief that Christ was partly human (like Mary) and divine led to an entire heresy being named after him- “Nestorianism”.
+His belief that Christ was part divine and human (since he considered Mary human) led to an entire heresy being named after him- “Nestorianism.”
 His position of authority was taken away from him and he spent the rest of his days in a monastery.

 Two years later Cyril, reconciled with John of Antioch who betrayed Nestorius by negotiating a deal with language that included: “We shall speak not presuming to approach the unapproachable; but we confess our own weakness and so shut out those who would reproach us for investigating things beyond the human mind[.]” that “..the holy virgin [is] the mother of God…” that Jesus was both divine and human in nature.

 The new pope, St. Sixtus III (7/432 to 8/440 A.D.), sent letters to Cyril and John acknowledging their agreement.
 The pope exiled Nestorius and ordered all his writings burned.
 He also recognized the proceedings under Cyril and the papal delegates present at the very beginning as the authentic council of Ephesus.